 In this article, we will be discussing how you can fix the error where Google Chrome launches with a white or blank screen.
 Commonly known as the WSOD (White Screen of Death), it is not as concerning as issues like BSOD, and can be fixed by tweaking a few areas of your browser settings.
 The most common reasons behind this issue are corrupted cache files, incompatible extensions, and hardware acceleration, so our solutions are going to be directed at solving them as well.

 Fix Chrome blank white screen on Windows 11/10

-Here are some of the primary fixes you can implement to resolve the issue of the white screen in Google Chrome.
+Here are some of the primary fixes you can implement to resolve the issue of the white screen or page in Google Chrome.

 - Clear your browser cache